Cabinet Gregory

 French Taxes on Trustsupdate 2009

-Trusts must now be declared in any of the following cases:
+Trusts must be declared each year in any of the following cases:

 - the settlor is French resident